 Lunar topography measured by the Japanese satellite Kaguya (SELENE).
 The highest point is 10.75 km. high; the lowest is -9.06 km, in the South Pole-Aitken Basin.

 The South Pole-Aitken basin is the largest, deepest impact crater in the Solar System.
-The rim crest is about 2500 km in diameter, and the basin is up to 13 km in depth in some places.
-Its average depth is about 10 km.
+The rim crest is about 2500 km in diameter, and the average depth is about 8 km.